Gut Flora – Support for the Immune System

 Improving and balancing your gut flora is one of the most powerful nutritional interventions you can give your immune system.
+Learning how to manage yeast overgrowth is crucial to maintaining proper gut health.
 Did you know that the human gastro-intestinal tract houses about 70% of the human immune system?
 And foreign gut flora actually aids our innate immune system by improving the function of our mucosal membranes and providing a physical barrier to invading bacteria.
 90% of cells in the human body are microbial while a mere 10% are human.
 We couldn’t function without our gut flora.

 The Human Immune System

 - Skin is the first line of defense along with mucus membranes and other physical responses like sweat, tears, and salivation, against the intrusion of foreign bodies and antigens

 - The innate immune system is the broad, generic response to bacteria and viruses that have made it past the above anatomical barriers.
 It can be seen in the inflammation response to an open wound

 - The adaptive immune system can learn and improve its response to specific microbes over time and with repeated exposure